lorenz10/linux-terminal/README.md

 `netstat -ant`
 `netstat -pant`

+* vim: a highly configurable text editor built to make creating and changing any kind of text very efficient.
+`vi file` to open a specific file. press `i` to switch into insert mode and be able to edit the file, then `esc` when finished editing.
+`:wq` to enter in command mode, write changes and quit the file.

 -------------
 ## Philosophy

 #### Copy and paste / cut and paste
 It is possible to use them inside the terminal, but you need to press `ctrl` + `shift` + `c` or `v`.

+#### ~
+This symbol represents the path of the home directory of the current user.